“SUMMER OF lOVE”

 “I think I frightened him away the day before he took his leave.”

-“Now, tell me, are you in love with Nathaniel?”
+“Now, tell me Sam, are you in love with Nathaniel?”

-Martin was aware that this was not a straight answer.
+Martin knew that this was not a straight answer.
 What if Nathaniel is in the process of breaking his engagement?
 What if he’s on his way back to her right now?

 What if this is my only opportunity to have her in my arms?